 - A set of rules for deriving new facts from existing facts

 - a query processor that, given some partial specification of a fact or rule: finds all instances of that specification implied by the database and rules, i.e. all the matching facts

-An extensible data notation.
-A superset of edn is used by Clojure to represent programs, and it is used by Datomic and other applications as a data transfer format.
+The extensible data notation is used by Datomic and other applications as a data transfer format.

 Encrypted form of credentials.
 Datomic encrypts credentials in places like EC2 user data to reduce the threat generic exploits.

 The first component of a datom , specifying who or what the datom is about.
 Also the collection of datoms associated with a single entity, as in the Java type, Entity.

 An opaque identifier assigned by Datomic that uniquely identifies an entity.
 Entity ids are integers for efficiency, but application programs should treat them as opaque ids.